rails/webpacker/README.md

 Webpacker ships with two binstubs: `./bin/webpack` and `./bin/webpack-dev-server`.
-Both are thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executable to ensure that the right configuration file and environment variables are loaded depending on your environment.
+Both are thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executables to ensure that the right configuration files and environmental variables are loaded based on your environment.

 In development, Webpacker compiles on demand rather than upfront by default.
 This happens when you refer to any of the pack assets using the Webpacker helper methods.
-That means you don't have to run any separate process.
+This means that you don't have to run any separate processes.
 Compilation errors are logged to the standard Rails log.

-If you want to use live code reloading, or you have enough JavaScript that on-demand compilation is too slow, you'll need to run `./bin/webpack-dev-server` or `ruby ./bin/webpack-dev-server` if on windows, in a separate terminal from `bundle exec rails s`.
+If you want to use live code reloading, or you have enough JavaScript that on-demand compilation is too slow, you'll need to run `./bin/webpack-dev-server` or `ruby ./bin/webpack-dev-server`.
+Windows users will need to run these commands in a terminal separate from `bundle exec rails s`.
 This process will watch for changes in the `app/javascript/packs/*.js` files and automatically reload the browser to match.

 ```bash